 Low-Carb Slow Cooker Pulled Pork

-Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce is a lower-carb version of pulled pork that’s savory and delicious!
+Low-Carb Slow Cooker Pulled Pork is a low-carb version of barbecued pulled pork that’s savory and delicious!
 See the link to an Instant Pot version if you prefer that method.

 I didn’t want a result that was super fatty, so I consulted my butcher for ideas about a lean cut of pork that would pull apart when cooked for a long time at a low temperature.
 I and ended up going with a pork loin roast that I cut into two pieces against the grain, so I had shreds of pork that were 3-4 inches long.

 And this was so delicious for a great low-carb version of slow cooker pulled pork!
 Family members who don’t care about carbs can eat the pulled pork on a bun and they’ll never know it’s low in carbs.

 What ingredients do you need?

 (This is ONLY a list of ingredients for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - Olive Oil (affiliate link), for spraying crockpot (or use non-stick spray)

 - tomato paste (affiliate link)